 - If you are pregnant, talk with your doctor before you start this medicine.
 Cidofovir may be harmful to an unborn baby.

 - Do not get pregnant while you or your sexual partner receive cidofovir.
 Tell your doctor right away if you do become pregnant while you are being treated with cidofovir.

 - Women should use a reliable method of birth control during treatment and for at least 1 month after the last dose.
 Men should use a condom during treatment and for at least 3 months after the last dose.

 - This medicine can damage your kidneys.
 To help prevent damage, you will also take a medicine called probenecid before and after your treatment with cidofovir.
 It is important that you take probenecid exactly as your doctor ordered.
 Do not skip any doses.

-- It is important for you to have your eyes and blood counts tested regularly.
-Keep all of the appointments your doctor has made for you.
+- You will need to have your eyes and blood counts tested regularly.
+Keep all appointments.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 If you notice these less serious side effects, talk with your doctor: